kamakauzy/ReconRaven/README.md

 # Install Python dependencies
 pip install -r requirements.txt

+# This downloads all dependencies for offline use:
+# - Socket.IO (local copy already bundled in visualization/static/)
+# - Whisper AI model (downloads ~74MB on first run)
+# - All Python packages

+# After this setup, the system runs 100% offline!

 # On Windows, you'll also need Zadig to install WinUSB drivers for RTL-SDR
 # Download from: https://zadig.akeo.ie/
 # Plug in SDR, run Zadig, select "Bulk-In Interface", install WinUSB driver